mateuszdorobek/python3.info/fastapi/pydantic/models.rst

 -------------
 In your custom data types or validators you should use ``ValueError``, ``TypeError`` or ``AssertionError`` to raise errors.
-See `Pydantic Validators` for more details on use of the ``@validator`` decorator.
+See `Pydantic Validators` for more details on use of the ``@field_validator`` decorator.
 You can also define your own error classes, which can specify a custom error code, message template, and context.